-- 7. The supervisor must document every instance of redirection in an Interoffice Memorandum (NOPD Form No. 105), which shall be included in the member's personnel file or entered into the redirection application.
-A copy of each 105 shall be forwarded to the Deputy Superintendent of the Public Integrity Bureau.
-The memorandum shall include: - a) The member's name, rank, and assignment; - b) The date and nature of the violation; - c) A statement explaining how and why the violation was inadvertent, according to the member and supervisor; - d) A statement explaining how the supervisor became aware of the violation (a self-reported violation must be identified as such). - e) The number of previous alleged violations by the member, and the number of previous documented redirections on his/her behalf; and - f) The date and explanation of the redirection.
+- 7. The supervisor must document every instance of non-disciplinary counseling in the Supervisor Feedback Log, using the "BWC: Inadvertent Misuse/Nonuse" option in the drop-down menu under "Occurrence."
+The Supervisor Feedback Log entry shall include: - (a) The member's name, rank, and assignment; - (b) The date and nature of the violation; - (c) A statement explaining how and why the violation was inadvertent, according to the member and supervisor; - (d) A statement explaining how the supervisor became aware of the violation (a self-reported violation must be identified as such). - (e) The number of previous alleged violations by the member, and the number of previous documented non-disciplinary counselings on his/her behalf; and - (f) The date and explanation of the non-disciplinary counseling.